arjunkahlon/hyrule-compendium/README.md

 - User can browse entries in the Compendium
 - User can click on an entry to view its detailed view
-- User can sort entries by either name or number in both ascending and descending order
+- User can sort entries by either name or number in either ascending or descending order
 - User can search entries in the Compendium
 - User can favorite entries in the Compendium

+## Stretch Features

+- User can toggle between light and dark mode
+- User can click a Favorited Entry to view its summary directly below in an accordion implementation
+- User can view content from the upcoming 2023 Sequel: The Legend of Zelda: Tears of the Kingdom

 ## Preview
 #### User can Browse Entries